Charontis/project-yanfei/README.md

 - `y!channels`: Lists all the ignored channels of the server.
 - `y!commands`: Lists all the ignored commands of the server.
 - `y!settings`: Shows the configured permissions for this server.
-- `y!reset-settings`: Resets the current configured settings for this server.
+- `y!reset-settings <option>`: Resets the current configured settings for this server.
 - `y!whitelist-channel <channel>`: Stops the bot from ignoring commands called on a category or channel.
 - `y!whitelist-command <command>`: Stops the bot from ignoring certain commands.